-- · Educate the Enrollee on Hand Geometry
+- Educate the Enrollee on Hand Geometry

 - Explain enrollment process

 - Train Enrollee on hand placement

-- Practice placing hand on platen
+- -Practice placing hand on platen

-- Rotate rings to be stone-up
+- -Rotate rings to be stone-up

-- Make sure hand is flat on platen
+- -Make sure hand is flat on platen

-- Close finger towards the center of hand
+- -Close finger towards the center of hand

-- Fingers gently touch finger pins
+- -Fingers gently touch finger pins

 - Let the enrollee enter in their own ID number during the enrollment process, this forces the Enroller to step aside allowing the Enrollee to stand in front of the HandPunch helping to eliminate "bad enrollments"

+- If an enrollment HandReader is used make sure that it is placed with the top of the platen 40" off of the floor and not sitting directly on top of a desk, this will help to eliminate "bad enrollments"

 - If an enrollment transaction fails:

-- Retrain the user on correct placement and ensure that rings are rotated to be stone-up then Rotate rings to be stone-up
+- -Retrain the user on correct placement and ensure that rings are rotated to be stone-up then

-- Try again to enroll the same handClose finger towards the center of hand

-- try to enroll the other hand (with the hand placed upside-down so the thumb still contacts the thumb-pin on the platen)

-- After enrollment, it is a good idea to let the enrollee enter their ID number and practice a verification transaction to ensure that the enrollment was high-quality

-- If a user consistently fails during verifications days/months/years later, re-enroll the user to ensure a high quality and up-to-date enrollment record
+- -Try again to enroll the same hand - -Try to enroll the other hand (with the hand placed upside-down so the thumb still contacts the thumb-pin on the platen) - After enrollment, it is a good idea to let the enrollee enter their ID number and practice a verification transaction to ensure that the enrollment was high-quality. - If a user consistently fails during verifications days/months/years later, reenroll the user to ensure a high quality and up-to-date enrollment record.